 The D2N2 Growth Hub are able to offer grants to eligible businesses via our Business Investment Fund.

-The Business Investment Fund aims to support businesses to exploit their existing offer or introduce new systems, software or other physical/ intellectual items to grow their business, improve performance and increase productivity.
+The Business Investment Fund aims to support businesses to ‘step-change’ their existing offer by introducing new systems, software or other physical/ intellectual items to grow their business, improve performance and increase productivity.

 Part-funded through the European Regional Development Fund (ERDF), the Scheme operates over two stages:

 The Business Investment Fund forms part of the D2N2 Growth Hub offer, which exists to help businesses find the support they need to grow and evolve.
 The Business Investment Fund allows the Growth Hub to offer direct support to SMEs to achieve their aspirations for growth.
 This fund will see a total of £6m of funding invested into the D2N2 economy between 2019 and 2022.